tester1010101/PS_Dump/README.md

 # PS_Dump v1.2 :computer: :floppy_disk:
 * :old_key: Dumps all packages, services, processes (running), applications (installed in .MSI format).
-* :unlock: Prompts user to open the dump location, for analysis/learning.
+* :green_book: Prompts user to open the dump location, for analysis/learning.
 * :closed_lock_with_key: Can be used to send logs to a backup location or forensics.

 ## Instructions (Authorize the script through PowerShell Terminal):